JKDE/ai-inventory/README.md

 You could use this within your own local network or localhost.

-Simply call the API on the route "/detect" and the model will analyze the sent image.
+Simply call the API route "/detect" and the model will analyze the sent image.

 ### References: